-The chief procurement officer may void the bid, contract, or subcontract, respectively, if it is later determined that the bidder or subcontractor rendered a false or erroneous disclosure.
-A contractor or subcontractor may be suspended or debarred for violations of the Procurement Code.
-Furthermore, the chief procurement officer may void the contract or subcontract.
+The CPO may void the bid, contract, or subcontract, respectively, if it is later determined that the bidder or subcontractor rendered a false or erroneous disclosure.
+A contractor or subcontractor may be suspended or debarred for violations of the Code.
+Furthermore, the CPO may void the contract.